vegaprotocol/documentation/docs/concepts/trading-framework/orders.md

 ## Order types
 There are three order types available to traders: limit orders, market orders, and pegged orders.
 One order type is automatically triggered to close out positions for distressed traders - that's called a network order.

+Orders can be persistent (stay on the order book) or non-persistent (never hit the order book).
+Some order types in Vega depend on the market state.

 ### Limit order
 A limit order is an instruction that allows you to specify the minimum price at which you will sell, or the maximum at which you will buy.